DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 1. Take separate copies of both the query in the data flow component and the equivalent SqlCommand Expression text.
 0. Use SQL Developer to transform the bare query to match the changed requirements
 0. In SSMS use the updated query from the previous step to create a new version of the holding table with the revised schema.
-0. Update your SSDT model from this and alter the user visible table to match (you are using an SSDT model aren't you - if you're not you should be ;))
+0. Update your SSDT model from this and alter the user visible table to match (you are using an SSDT model aren't you - if you're not you should be ;)).
+Publish your schema revisions to the Development DB.
+0.